How to Setup MongoDB for Demo

 • No service is needed.

-• The installed Solr folder will be referred to as <solr-install>.
+• The installed Solr folder is called <solr-install>.

 To configure a Solr collection for MSRP for demo, there are two decisions to be made (select the links to main documentation for details):